Homeland Security Has Warning For South Florida Boaters Plan To Take Part In Flotilla To Cuba

 “The purpose is to stay on the border, not trespassing, stay in international water and just let the Cuban people know we’re also fighting for their freedom, so once and for all they can be a free country,” said Jorge Lopez, who plans to make the trip.

-Thousands of Cubans took to the streets last weekend to protest limited access to COVID-19 vaccines and basic goods.
+Thousands of Cubans took to the streets Sunday, July 11th, to protest limited access to COVID-19 vaccines and basic goods.
 The country is going through its worst economic crisis in decades.

 The protests in the island nation have sparked an outpouring of support in Florida, which is home to the nation’s largest community of Cuban exiles.
-Throngs of people in Miami, Orlando, and the Tampa area have rallied in support, sometimes shutting down major thoroughfares.MORE NEWS: Wife Of Slain Haitian President, Martine Moïse Returns To Haiti
+Throngs of people in Miami, Orlando, and the Tampa area have rallied in support, sometimes shutting down major thoroughfares.MORE NEWS: Little Havana Protesters Say Enough Is Enough, Time For Freedom In Cuba

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)